 Plenary preparations.
 Political groups will prepare for the 11-14 March plenary session, where MEPs will debate and take final votes on the energy performance of buildings to help reduce energy consumption and greenhouse-gas emissions from the buildings sector, on the Media Freedom Act, which aims to protect EU journalists from growing threats to media freedom and the industry’s viability, and on new Euro 7 rules to reduce road transport emissions from passenger cars, vans, buses, trucks and trailers.
 Parliament will also take final votes on the Artificial Intelligence Act to ensure AI in Europe is safe, respects fundamental rights and democracy, and on industrial emissions to reduce air, water and soil pollution.
 MEPs will also vote on stricter rules to ensure children’s toys are safe, outline their demands for the 21 - 22 March EU summit, mark International Women’s Day and hold a “This is Europe” debate with Finnish Prime Minister Petteri Orpo.

 Pre-session press briefing.
-The EP Press Service will hold a press briefing with political groups’ spokes persons at 16.00 on Monday.
-(EP Press conference room, Strasbourg)
+The EP’s Press Service will hold a press briefing with the Parliament’s political group spokespersons at 11.00 on Friday (Anna Politkovskaya room, press centre, Brussels).